 Dublin is the capital city of the Republic of Ireland.
 It was officially founded in the year 988, although there were settlements on the site long before then.
 The city's history is Celtic, Norman, and Viking, and historic artifacts and structures abound in and around the city.
 Dublin is quite compact and easy to get around on foot.
-There is much to do in the city, including shopping, visiting museums and cultural sites, and checking out the city's many pubs.
+There is much to do in the city including shopping, visiting museums and cultural sites.
 University College Dublin (UCD) began as the Catholic University of Ireland in 1854.
 It is location about 2.5 miles to the south of central Dublin.

-To see what kind of credit students in past semesters have received for courses taken on this program, visit the Dublin Course Equivalency List.
+To see what kind of credit students in past semesters have received for courses taken on this program, visit the University College Dublin Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
-To obtain specific instructions on this process visit our Course Equivalencies page.
-To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.
+To obtain specific instructions on this process visit our Course Equivalencies webpage.

 Housing and Meals

 Students will arrange their housing directly with the University College Dublin.
 You will live in a residential college, where you will be responsible for providing your own meals.

 For more information on program costs, please be sure to review the Fall budget sheet or Spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.